hassantarabai/Oxa-244/README.md

 # BHG.py - Bacterial Genome Heatmap Generator

-BHG.py is a Python script designed for comparative genomic analysis, specifically to visualize the similarity and distribution of plasmid sequences within bacterial genomes.
-It utilizes **BLASTn** for sequence alignment and generate a heatmap for sequence visualization based on genomic identity across multiple genomes within set bins representing distinct segments of the reference genome.
+BHG.py is a Python script designed for comparative genomic analysis, specifically to visualize the similarity and distribution of plasmid sequences or genomic regions of interest within bacterial genomes.

-## Key Features
+## Main Features
-- **BLASTn Integration**: Leverages BLASTn for alignment, enabling the identification and comparison of specific genomic regions.
+- **BLASTn for alignment**: Enables the identification and comparison of specific genomic regions.
-- **Heatmap Visualization**: Utilizes heatmaps to provide a clear, visual representation of sequence similarity, enhancing comparative genomic analysis.
+- **Heatmap Visualization**: Generates heatmap for enhanced visualization and analysis of compared genomic regions.
 - **Customizable Visualization**: Offers adjustable parameters such as bin size and color scheme to suit various datasets and preferences.

 ## Requirements
 BHG.py requires Python 3.x and BioPython, along with few other Python libraries including NumPy, Seaborn, and Matplotlib for data manipulation and visualization.
 The script also requires the NCBI BLAST+ command line tools for sequence alignment.

-Other dependencies (NumPy, Seaborn, Matplotlib) and NCBI BLAST+ will need to be installed, but are commonly included in scientific Python distributions or easily installable via pip.
+Other dependencies include (NumPy, Seaborn, Matplotlib) and NCBI BLAST+ will need to be installed, but are commonly included in scientific Python distributions or easily installable via pip.

 ## Installation
 Ensure Python 3 is installed on your system.
 BioPython can be installed using either pip or Conda: